-Each year, the Office of the Dean of Undergraduate Students and the Housing Department hire approximately 20 dormitory assistants, usually one or two in each of the upperclass dormitories.
-These positions requires a commitment averaging eight to ten hours per week.
+Each year, the Office of the Dean of Undergraduate Students and the Housing Department hire approximately 25 Community Living Advisers (CLAs), typically assigning one or two in each of the upperclass dormitories.
+These positions requires a commitment averaging 10 to 15 hours per week.

 Applicants must be upperclass students (rising juniors or seniors) and should possess excellent communication, administrative and interpersonal skills.

-- Serving as a liaison to ODUS and Housing staff with respect to communicating with residents of their dormitory regarding living conditions, maintenance concerns, and other issues as they arise.
+- Serving as a liaison to the Dean of Undergraduate Students and the Housing Offices' staff with respect to communicating with residents of their dormitory regarding living conditions, maintenance concerns, and other issues as they arise.

-- Establishing a good working relationship with the custodian(s) in the building in which the DA serves.
+- Establishing a good working relationship with the custodian(s) in the building in which the CLA serves.

 - Reporting damage, unsafe conditions, violations of code and other residential concerns to the appropriate administrative office (Housing, Building Services, Maintenance, Facilities Customer Service Center, Public Safety, Dean of Undergraduate Students Offices).

-- Ensuring proper use of common areas throughout the building, including resolving usage disputes, scheduling, and monitoring of activities held therein.
+- Ensuring proper use of common areas throughout the building, including resolving usage disputes, and scheduling and monitoring of activities held therein.

-- Disseminating information from various administrative offices to residents, including holding informational meetings, posting paper and e-mail notices as appropriate.
+- Disseminating information from various administrative offices to residents, including holding informational meetings, posting paper, and sending e-mail notices, etc.

-- Submitting regular written reports and attending monthly meetings and/or inservice trainings with ODUS and Housing staff.
+- Filing regular written reports and attending monthly meetings.

 - Monitoring OIT dorm printer functionality and help with inventory of consumables.

 - Assisting with check-in and check-out of residents during the academic year.
-For check-in, students must be on campus prior to the first early arrival upperclassmen (such as orientation leaders and others).
-For check-out, students must remain on campus through Commencement to assist their senior residents.
+For check-in students must be on campus prior to the first early arrival upperclass students.
+For check-out, students must remain on campus through Commencement to assist in this process.

-Dormitory assistants are eligible for an estimated salary of $2,600 payable in bi-weekly installments (pay is taxable income, subject to wage withholding and reporting on the W-2).
+Community Living Advisers are eligible for an estimated annual salary of $8,000 payable in bi-weekly installments (pay is taxable income, subject to wage withholding and reporting on the W-2.
+Note that international students should consult with the Davis International Center regarding on-campus employment).
 Students selected for this position will not participate in room draw, but will be assigned a single room in one of the upperclass dormitories.
-Students selected as alternate DAs will be required to attend training, but will not be compensated unless they are asked to step into the full DA position.
+Students selected as alternate CLAs will be required to attend training, but will not be compensated unless they are asked to step into the full CLA position.

 The application process includes completing an on-line form that contains some essay questions.
-In addition, DA candidates must also provide one recommendation.
+In addition, CLA candidates must also provide one recommendation.
 This recommendation must be completed through the on-line system.
-Due to the pandemic, the selection process has been delayed; the application and interview process for candidates in the 2023-24 academic year will open during Wintersession.
-Successful applicants will be notified before room draw begins.